 When my son was evicted, I was not informed.
 My son asked to stay with me for one night.
 The reason he gave me was that my home was closer to his job and he had to be in early the next the morning.
 A storm was approaching and he didn’t want to chance it.
 He also stated that he needed a break from the house.
 When he came to my house, he did not look high, nor did he look agitated.
 Although in hindsight, he was exhibiting signs of withdrawals: constant scratching of his legs.
 I attributed this to dry skin due to the cold weather we’ve had.
 He kissed me goodnight and told me he loved me.
 Something he rarely did.
 I thanked God that my son was being affectionate again.
 The next morning, I found my son dead.
 He was blue and cold to the touch.
 Apparently, as soon as he knew I was asleep he shot up and overdosed.
 Seeing the lifeless body of your child is something I wish on no one!
 This is the baby I brought into this world and nursed, wiped tears from his eyes, read him Goodnight Moon a million times, and hoped to someday watch him walk down the aisle, start his family, be a grandma to his children.

 The reason I want to go public with this is that I want state legislators to take a hard look at these so called sober living houses or recovery homes.
 There is absolutely no oversight here.
 Kids who can barely manage their own addictions are made managers to manage the addictions of other kids.
-Once the kids break the rules by using drugs again, they’re being thrown out without any accountability.
+Once the kids break the rules by using drugs again, or becoming another statistic like one of the Faces of Meth, they’re being thrown out without any accountability.
 No one is being notified.
 No family member, no social worker, no parole officer, no one.
 Even a vicious dog who has bitten a person, gets taken to a pound, not thrown out like yesterday’s trash.
 These young men and women suffer from a disease call addiction.
 This disease cannot be cured by will-power and has nothing to do with antisocial behavior or bad behavior.

 Saying that’s it’s an addict’s decision to use or not, is akin to saying that it’s a schizophrenic’s decision to hear or not hear voices.
 Heroin addiction is a very powerful addiction that takes control of the mind and body.
 When a person relapses, they need help, support, even if it means going against their will.
 They do not need to be left alone to their own devices.
 If a person threatens to commit suicide, 911 is called and that person may be committed if the medical authorities or social workers believe that that person is a danger to him/herself.
 A bartender can be held responsible for serving one too many drinks to a patron and that patron or someone else later dies because of his drunk driving.